hexpm/hexpm/lib/hexpm_web/templates/docs/trusted_publishers.html.md

 ### Security model

 * Hex verifies the GitHub OIDC signature via discovery and JWKS, rejects `none` and HMAC algorithms, and checks `iss`, `aud`, `exp`, `nbf`, and `iat`.
-* Matching requires the configured repository, workflow basename from a workflow ref inside that repository, immutable `repository_owner_id`, and optional environment.
+* Matching requires the configured repository, workflow basename from a workflow ref inside that repository, the immutable `repository_owner_id` and `repository_id`, and optional environment.
+A token that carries no `repository_id` claim never matches.
+Workflow and environment are compared exactly, including casing; repository and owner are compared case-insensitively and pinned by their immutable GitHub IDs.
 Cross-repository reusable workflow basenames alone cannot satisfy the workflow match.
+* Pinning the repository ID as well as the owner ID matters inside an organization: if the trusted repository is deleted, anyone who can create a repository in that organization could otherwise recreate the name, add the configured workflow, and mint.
+The owner ID alone would not stop that.
 * Minted tokens are short-lived (15 minutes), single-package, and attributed as a package-scoped trusted-publisher principal (release publisher user is unset; audit logs record the mint and publish).
 * Configuring or removing a publisher requires full package ownership and `api:write`.
 Two-factor authentication is not required for CI mint/publish because the trusted-publisher grant has no interactive user.
 * Hex records an allowlisted snapshot of the verified OIDC claims (repository, workflow ref, commit SHA, run id, and similar) on the minted token and attaches it to the release published with that token.
 The release API exposes this as `oidc_claims`, so consumers can see that a release was published via trusted publishing and which workflow produced it.